marina-mar/minishell/README.md

 ### &#9674; How to run It:
 ------------
-Clone this repositorie, after that execute those commands:
+Clone this repositorie, after that, execute those commands:

 1 | make all

 2 | ./minishell

 3 | test out the commands and enjoy this cozy shell!

 ### &#9674; Resources